ednolan/task/docs/P3552-task.md

 ## `execution::affine_on` [exec.affine.on]

-[1]{.pnum} `affine_on` adapts a sender into one that complets on the specified scheduler.
-If the algorithm determines that the adapted sender already completes on the correct sender it is allowed to avoid any scheduling operation.
+[1]{.pnum} `affine_on` adapts a sender into one that completes on the specified scheduler.
+If the algorithm determines that the adapted sender already completes on the correct scheduler it is allowed to avoid any scheduling operation.

 [2]{.pnum} The name `affine_on` denotes a pipeable sender adaptor